christinecha/gridfolio/README.md

 </body>
 ````

-The config finds the DOM Element `.gridfolio` and sets attribute `'data-theme'` to `'warhol'`.
-And then, if you look in `gridfolio-warhol.css`, you'll see we're using that tag to set styles.

-**Which means that you can actually set 'theme' to whatever name you want, and then implement your own theme with custom CSS suuuuuper easily.**
+If you look in `gridfolio-warhol.css`, you'll see we're using that tag to set styles. **This means that you can actually set 'theme' to whatever name you want, and then implement your own theme with custom CSS suuuuuper easily.**

 <3 - CHA